anudeepvrm/LibApp/README.md

 User can have only one active booking, the book link will be disabled until he/she cancels the room, slot expires or the admin deletes the room
 Admin can delete a room that is already booked by a user.
 It will be removed from active rooms section of the user and moved to booking history.

+Next Release: More admin features to be added.